 When to Choose Invoice Factoring

-Naturally, invoice factoring is the better solution if you won’t qualify for PO financing because you need cash for something other than finished goods such as payroll, your supplier doesn’t have good credit, or you don’t need six figures’ worth of goods.
+Naturally, invoice factoring is the better solution if you won’t qualify for PO financing because you need cash for something other than finished goods such as payroll, your supplier has bad credit, or you don’t need larger orders like six figures’ worth of goods.
 It’s also generally the less expensive of the two options.

 Alternatives to Invoice Factoring